Travel Guide To The South Shore of Issyk Kul Lake in Kyrgyzstan

 On that same day, we visited Manjaly-Ata, a sacred site for Muslims that is home to a series of springs which are believed to cure illnesses.
 There is a path that winds through the valley taking you up, down, and around the hills, sometimes through lush stretches of greenery and other times through arid, cracked earth – the landscape changes so quickly!

-Hiking in Manjaly-Ata, Issyk Kul Lake's South Shore, Kyrgyzstan
+Hiking in Manjaly-Ata, Issyk Kul Lake's South Shore in Kyrgyzstan entering the gateway

-Landscapes of Manjaly-Ata, Issyk Kul Lake's South Shore, Kyrgyzstan
+Landscapes of Manjaly-Ata, Issyk Kul Lake's South Shore in Kyrgyzstan with its rugged features on full display

 Along the way, small trails break away from the main path, leading down to springs that are said to cure everything from poor eyesight to digestive issues, however, our guide explained that the most famed spring of them all is one for couples who can’t have children.
 At each of these springs, we found cups for pilgrims to drink from.

-Manjaly-Ata is home to the Seven Springs, a sacred site for Muslims.
+Manjaly-Ata is home to the Seven Springs which is a sacred site for Muslims with macro details of a cup and wooden structure

-A little oasis in Manjaly-Ata, Issyk Kul Lake's South Shore, Kyrgyzstan
+A little oasis in Manjaly-Ata in Issyk Kul Lake's South Shore, Kyrgyzstan

 All that being said, this site is open to both pilgrims and visitors, so don’t let that keep you away.
 On our visit, we met a family of hikers and a group of scholars visiting religious sites across Central Asia, so it’s worth a visit even if you’re not planning to drink from any springs.